walmartlabs/shared-deps/README.md

 ## Extending Categories

-Say you notice that *everywhere* that you use ClojureScript (the :cljs category) you are also using the :core.async category.
+Say you notice that *everywhere* that you use ClojureScript (the :cljs dependency set) you are also using the :core.async dependency set.
 That can be expressed by changing `dependencies.edn`:

     {:core.async [[org.clojure/core.async "0.2.371"]]